 If you’re using WordPress, make sure you’re not using nulled plugins and themes.
 Cracked plugins and themes often contain malicious scripts that will get your site penalized.

-To resolve this penalty, you need to clean up your entire website and find out where the scripts been injected.
-I would suggest you to completely remove all the plugins and themes.
-Backup your important contents and install fresh WordPress.
+To resolve this penalty, you need to clean up your entire website and find out where the scripts have been injected.
+I would suggest you completely remove all the plugins and themes.
+Back up your important content and install fresh WordPress.
 Only use licensed and legit themes and plugins.